lavibash/lavibash/README.md

 - 🔭 I’m currently working on my website
 - 🌱 I’m currently learning ```ML```, and ```C++```
-- 👯 I’m looking to get out of the hole im living in
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i dont have any :(